 To contact the appropriate source, go to:

 If you don’t have a budget, a budgeting tool can help you develop one.
 A budget will give you a clear picture of your income and expenses and allow you to identify any areas you could make savings.
 Make sure you include the minimum repayment amounts on all your debts when completing your budget.
+It might be helpful to list out debts in a debt summary.

 If you already have a budget, make sure it’s up to date so you can quickly see whether you can realistically pay your debts without help.